-Route 19 Vehicles per day quarterly averages 2019 - 2022
+Route 19 Vehicles per day quarterly averages 2019 - 2023

-Route 19 Quarterly vehicle capacity utilisation 2019-2022
+Quarterly vehicle capacity utilisation 2019-2023

-Vehicle capacity utilisation is reported quarterly by BC Ferries, using a measure of 'Automobile Equivalents' (AEQs) each occupying a notional 6.1m of deck space.
-The stated capacity of Quinsam was 63 AEQs, while each of the new Island Class Vessels has a design capacity of 47 AEQs.
-By Summer 2021, Route 19 had reached 70.4% of available capacity, though most of this traffic is concentrated during the working day, resulting in a record number of overloads.
-This situation should improve with the introduction of the new 2-vessel schedule in 2022.
+Vehicle capacity utilisation is reported quarterly by BC Ferries, using a measure of 'Automobile Equivalents' (AEQs) each equivalent to a notional 6.1m of deck space.
+The stated capacity of the new Island Class Vessels is 47 AEQs.

+By Summer 2021, Route 19 had reached 70.4% of available capacity, though most of this traffic is concentrated during the working day, Despite the extra capacity offered by the increased schedule, Capacity Utilisation had returned to almost 70% by Summer 2023...